 Over the holiday, I fell in love with these pecans.
 I think that I made 3 batches of them.
 I always make my Candied Pecans to give as gifts, but I had to include these pecans in my holiday gift baskets this year as well.
-My favorite flavor combination is orange and rosemary, and combined with sweet and salty, these pecans are to die for.
+My favorite flavor combination is orange and rosemary and combined with sweet and salty, these orange and rosemary pecans are to die for.
 You could use any combination of nuts that you like, but I love pecans.
 These nuts are good to have around the house during the holidays, they go perfectly with a cheese plate, and make a really nice hostess gift.

 I got this recipe from my good friend Kristi, who got it from Real Simple.